 Plan your Lhasa tour?
 Visiting Potala Palace is one of your highlights in your Lhasa trip.
 Many visitors would like to take some photos of Potala Palace bringing their memory back home.
 There are many places to view and photograph Potala Palace sitting on a hill in the heart of Lhasa city.

-You may walk around Potala Palace in a clockwise direction, a religion kora and take some pictures of Potala Palace from diffent angles and spots.
+You may walk around Potala Palace in a clockwise direction, a religion kora (The Pilgrim Kora in Lhasa) and take some pictures of Potala Palace from different angles and spots.
 Wandering on the path circling Potala Palace takes you approxi.
 40 minutes.

 There two best places to have an overview of Potala Palace for pictures taking – the Medicine King Hill and Palubuk Rock Temple both to the southwest of the palace.
 It takes you 2 yuan to take photos on the viewing platform on the hill.
 The entrance to Palubuk Temple costs you 20 yuan.

 Shooting Potala Palace on the Medicine King Hill